Code-Institute-Submissions/east-africa-safari/README.md

 * The Website was tested on Google Chrome, Microsoft Edge and firefox Mozilla.
 * The website was viewed on Google chrome developer tools: iphone6/7/8, iphone6/7/8Plus,  iphone x, ipad and ipad pro.
 * The website was viewed on Desktop, Laptop, and iPhone6.
+* Friends and family also checked on their mobile and there was  some issues.
 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.